votchallenge/website/contents/vot2021/program.md

 # Workshop program

+The workshop will be held on 16th of October 2021, it will be an online event.

 13:00-14:00 (Montreal) / 19:00-20:00 (CET) Session 1: Results (Chair: Jiri Matas) [60min]

  * 3 min Hello & outline